stevenmburns/antenna_designer/README.md

 Antenna design and optimization using the PyNEC library (https://github.com/tmolteno/python-necpp.git)

-The compile and run on recent ubuntu systems (22.04 and 24.04):
+To compile and run on recent ubuntu systems (22.04 and 24.04):

 1. Download system dependencies
 ```bash